dmaso01/ppd/README.md

 # HM Land Registry - Residential Property Price Paid Data
 ## England and Wales, 1995 to 2019
+There are 25 files, being one for each calendar year.
+Each file has been zipped to minimise storage space.
+There are no headers in the file, only data.
+Header details are list below (in the order the columns appear in each file).
+Columns are delimited by comma.
+Text is delimited by double-quotes (ie. ", not two single-quotes).
+Rows are delimited by CRLF.

 |Data item|Explanation (where appropriate)|
 |---------|-------------------------------|